Modelling optimal implementation of an arbitrary $N$-qubit quantum gate within the generalized Bloch vectors formalism: Numerical study

-By substituting (\ref{BFCS_one_qubit}) and (\ref{36}) into the boundary value problem \eqref{BFCS_final_equations}, taking into account that, for SU(2), the structure constants $g_{kmj}=0, f_{kmj}=\varepsilon _{jkl}$, where $\varepsilon _{kmj}$ is the Levi-Civita symbol\footnote{The value of $\varepsilon _{kmj}$ is equal to unity if tuple $(k,m,j)$ constitutes an even permutation of $(1,2,3)$ and minus unity if $(k,m,j)$ is an odd permutation of $(1,2,3)$ and zero if values of some indices coincide.}, and using further the numerical method described above, we derive for gates (\ref{36}) the numerical results presented in Figure \ref{fig:BFCS_one_qubit_pictures} and Table \ref{tab:BFCS_1q}.
+By substituting (\ref{BFCS_one_qubit}) and (\ref{36}) into the boundary value problem \eqref{BFCS_final_equations}, taking into account that, for SU(2), the structure constant $g_{kmj}=0$ while the structure constant $f_{kmj}$ constitutes the Levi-Civita symbol\footnote{The value of $f_{kmj}$ is equal to unity if tuple $(k,m,j)$ constitutes an even permutation of $(1,2,3)$ and minus unity if $(k,m,j)$ is an odd permutation of $(1,2,3)$ and zero if values of some indices coincide.}, and using further the numerical method described above, we derive for gates (\ref{36}) the numerical results presented in Figure \ref{fig:BFCS_one_qubit_pictures} and Table \ref{tab:BFCS_1q}.